 Each one is evaluating whether your content is worth citing in AI-generated answers.

 Most of them leave without citing anything — not because your content is bad, but because you have technical blockers, structural gaps, or trust signals that are missing or wrong.
+According to Otterly.AI’s 2026 analysis of over 1 million AI citations, the majority of fixable citation gaps fall into the 10 categories below.

 Here are the 10 most common issues we find when auditing sites for GEO readiness.
 Fix these before anything else.